 Here I’ve put together some effective home remedies for eczema outbreaks.

 Witch hazel is wonderful at treating the inflammation associated with eczema.
 You can apply witch hazel using a cotton swab to the affected area twice daily for relief.
 While witch hazel may help with oozing experienced in acute eczema from poison ivy, it may worsen eczema associated with dry skin.

 While it helps with inflammation, it can aggravate dry skin and the medical literature does not support it as a primary treatment method or for long-term use.
 To boost its soothing effects, store it in the refrigerator and the cooling will help with itching and inflammation.
 Use witch hazel only for a few weeks at a time before giving your body a break.

 2. Soothing Baths

-Add oatmeal, chamomile or baking soda to your bath to relieve itching.
-Add 1 tablespoon of baking soda to warm water and bathe for 15 minutes three times a week.
-Baking soda soothes acidic eczematic skin and helps regulate the skin’s pH level, according to Prevention magazine.
+Add oatmeal, chamomile or calendula to your bath to relieve itching.
+Add 1/4 cup of baking soda to warm water and bathe for 15 minutes three times a week.
+Baking soda soothes acidic eczematic skin and helps regulate the skin’s pH level, according to the National Eczema Organization.

 3. Avoid Fragranced Products

 Swear off personal care products like lotions that include perfumes or coloring, and use natural, unscented products (or make your own, like the whipped coconut oil cooling lotion with aloe) instead.
-If essential oils bother your skin, omit them from homemade lotions.
+If essential oils bother your skin, omit them from homemade lotions or use lower concentrations.
 Switch to fragrance-free and dye-free detergents, and avoid using bleach, fabric softeners and dryer sheets in your laundry routine.

 5. Use oils to avoid dryness